Sept. 9, 2015

 For a smooth 3D printing process, you'll want to cut filament for a fresh start, get rid of tangles, and remove melted filament from the nozzle.
 Here are some tools that can help manage your filament.

 A Deburr tool works very well for removing the support material from the edges of prints.
 We have found it to be one of the most useful tools to use for part cleanup.
 Much easier and safer than a knife.
+We especially find this helpful when cleaning up edges of round holes.

 The MatterHackers Heavy-Duty Art Knife is perfect for precision cutting and trimming of 3D printed projects made of PLA, ABS, and most specialty materials.
 Keep it sharp but always use with caution.